 Camping breakfast chilaquiles recipe is the best way to start your day when out in the woods.

-We made this amazing recipe at our campsite by pooling our resources and the heavenly smells gradually brought the rest of the family running to our campsite to sharing in the deliciousness.
+We made this amazing recipe at our campsite and the heavenly smells gradually brought the rest of the family sliding over to our campsite to share a plate.
 We love these amazing flavors for breakfast or as an early lunch, it’s so filling and satisfying!
 Adults and kids alike seemed to enjoy these amazing chilaquiles.

 How to make chilaquiles?